LucasDelfino92/morrowindsharp/moddingmworder.md

 - [Modding Morrowind mod list](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmworder.md#modding-morrowind-mod-list)
 - [Modding Morrowind load order](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmworder.md#modding-morrowind-load-order)

-## MODDING MORROWIND ASSET CONFLICTS

-Because the base **Mending Morrowind** guide includes many bug fixes and optimizations for vanilla Morrowind content, there are many unavoidable conflicts present with mods included in **Modding Morrowind**.

-That said, there are a number of mods present in **Modding Morrowind** that are meant to be installed in a given order to ensure their patches are working as intended.

-- **GH Patches and Replacers** needs to be loaded after both **Correct UV Ore Replacer** and **Graphic Herbalism MWSE**.
-- **Project Atlas - Glow in the Dahrk Patch** needs to be loaded after **Glow in the Dahrk**.
-- **Weapon Sheathing - Bow Position Edit** and **Morrowind Optimization Patch - Weapon Sheathing Patch** need to be loaded after **Weapon Sheathing**.
-- **MWSEabotlib** needs to be loaded after any of **abot**'s mods.

-## MODDING MORROWIND PLUGIN CONFLICTS
+## MODDING MORROWIND CONFLICTS

-Because the base **Mending Morrowind** guide includes many bug fixes for vanilla Morrowind content, there are many unavoidable conflicts present with mods included in **Modding Morrowind**.

-That said, there are a number of plugins present in **Modding Morrowind** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.
+Beyond mods that don't carry over bug fixes from the **Mending Morrowind** guide, there are a number of plugins present in **Modding Morrowind** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.
+The obvious ones have been already addressed in the guide itself, and this section is only present to explain why some need a special load order.

 - Ownership Overhaul.esp
-  - Load it just after **Mending Morrowind**'s mods so as to prevent it from overwriting crucial changes made by mods installed in **Modding Morrowind**.
+  - Load it just after the **Mending Morrowind** guide's mods to prevent it from overwriting crucial changes made to containers by mods installed in **Modding Morrowind**.

->This will ensure Ownership Overhaul doesn't override crucial changes made by these mods to certain containers.

-- Realistic_Repair_Add-on.ESP
-  - Load before **Realistic_Repair_Add-on - Patch for Purists Patch.ESP**

->This will ensure the patch works as intended.

 ## MODDING MORROWIND MOD LIST